JValtteri/seec-email/README.md

 **Warning!** if you lose your password, you will lose access to your configuration file and your private key, and lose access to all your encrypted messages.

+##### Using without encryption (not recommended)

-SEEC can be used without encryption.
+Though not recommended, SEEC can be used without encryption.
 If you don't run the Encryption Setup Wizzard, SEEC will use the plain text config file and no keys will be generated.
-Since there is basically no downside to creating the keys and encrypting your email credintials is good for security, **it is highly recommended**.
+Since there is basically no downside to creating the keys and encrypting your email credintials is good for security, **and is highly recommended**.
+You can still import public keys to encrypt your messages, you just won't be able to decrypt any.

 #### 5b.
 Import old Private Key and Config (Advanced)

-If you alredy have a key pair you want to use, it is recommended you run the wizzard anyway, and just delete the keys you don't need, before importing your own.
+If you alredy have a key pair you want to use, you need to run the wizzard anyway.
+The set password must match the passphrase for ther private key.
+You can delete the extra keys you don't need afterward.

 1. Encrypt your config (optional but highly recommended)
 	- Run the wizzard and set the password same as you have for your old key.